Fitness: My Muscles

-It’s important to follow your health care provider’s advice about fitness.
-The exercises featured here are for teens that are in good health and have no physical restrictions.
+It’s important to consult your health care provider before starting any exercise program.
+The exercises featured in the strength training fitness guide here are for teens that are in good health and have no physical restrictions.
 Be sure to listen to your body.
-Exercise should feel like you are working out, but not like you are injuring your body.
+Exercise should feel like you are working out (your breathing should be heavier than normal and you might break a sweat), but not like you are injuring your body.
 If a particular exercise or stretch hurts, STOP immediately.
-You may be performing the task incorrectly, working beyond your limits or injuring your body.
-If you feel dizzy, have trouble breathing, or experience any pain while you are exercising, STOP.
+You may be performing the exercise incorrectly, working beyond your limits, or injuring your body.
+If you feel dizzy, have trouble breathing, or experience any pain while you are exercising, STOP immediately, and talk to your health care provider about next steps.

-Your body needs energy (food and fluids) to perform at it’s best.
-Our sports nutrition guide will help you understand what you should eat and drink before, during and after exercising so that you will feel good and have a safe workout.
+Your body needs energy (food and fluids) to perform at its best.
+Our sports nutrition guide will help you understand what you should eat and drink before, during and after exercising so that you will feel energized, build and repair muscles, and have a safe workout.

 Understanding the names and locations of your muscles is important when you’re exercising.
 If you know the specific muscles you’re using, it is easier to focus on each aspect of your workout.
 This helps you to be more efficient and to prevent injuries.